 The Council agrees that the former Station Master's house has architectural and historic interest and merits inclusion within the conservation area.
-It subsequently consulted on a draft Conservation Area Appraisal and Management Plan for the proposed Farnborough Street Conservation Area between 29 August and 10 October 2023 which proposed including the Station Master's house and grounds within the boundary of the new conservation area.
-The Farnborough Street Conservation Area Appraisal and Management Plan was adopted in June 2025, and the Station Master's house and grounds are now covered by conservation area designation.
+The draft Farnborough Street Conservation Area Appraisal and Management Plan, as consulted on between 29 August and 10 October 2023, included the Station Master's house and grounds within the proposed boundary of the new Farnborough Street Conservation Area.